apinnau/playwright-dotnet-chromium-issue-with-websockets/README.md

 ## Actual behavior

+- Firefox:
   - The two test cases with Firefox passes as expected (Accept-Language header is respected all the time)
+- Chromium:
   - Chromium respects the localized context as the Accept-Language header is sent while website is loaded via HTTP
   - Chromium DOES NOT respect the localized context as the Accept-Language header is missing when Blazor application requests the switch to websocket (GET request with Upgrade: websocket header)
-- One test case with Chromium still passes (as English is requested and English is default language > so missing Accept-Language header doesn't influence test result)
+  - One test case with Chromium still passes (as English is requested and English is default language > so missing Accept-Language header doesn't influence the test result)
   - Second test case with Chromium fails where German is requested via Accept-Language header:
     - Website is first loaded in German via HTTP
     - After a short time website switches to websocket and is loaded again with English as default language

 **Remarks**:
 - Using web-application with a real Chrome browser doesn't show this behavior.
 Here is the Accept-Language header also in place during the switch from HTTP to websocket.
 So seems to be specific to Chromium in Playwright.